 Yes, you have a portable DVD player (your vehicle may have even come with one), and yes, your kids have a wide array of handheld video games.
 And yes, making use of these devices ensures a quiet and peaceful ride.
 It also ensures that your kids’ brains will be on autopilot and that no interaction of any depth will take place.
 The alternative?
 Make a

 Remember this book?
 It first came out in 1990 and inspired countless teachers to have their students make their own Really Long Lists of things to be happy about.
-That is a great idea for several reasons: Keeping a Really Long List over time will result in many different entries – ones that would not have come up if the list was shorter.
-Kids love
+That is a great idea for several reasons: NOTE: As Amazon Associates, we earn from qualifying purchases.
+Keeping a Really Long List over time will result in many different entries – ones that would not have

 You can have a lot of spun with foonerisms.
 Kids love to stead rories with spoonerisms.
 They are also a wood gray to get kids to look at wow hords are put together.
 A spoonerism is made when the initial sounds of two words in a phrase are switched.
 A great way to introduce a unit on spoonerisms is to read Shel Silverstein’s last book